espruino/BangleApps/apps/sleeplog/README.md

 #### To do list
 - Check translations.
 - Add more functionallities to interface.html.
-- Enable recieving data on the Gadgetbridge side + testing.
+- Enable receiving data on the Gadgetbridge side + testing.
   __Help appreciated!__

 #### Requests, Bugs and Feedback